Liminova/liminova.github.io/blog/sekaictf-2024-ppc-mvm.md

 ## The C++ implementation

-I find the code is self-explanatory so...
+I find the code self-explanatory so...

 ```cpp
 #include <bits/stdc++.h>